 We’re proud to partner with Adaptive Climbing Group to offer a monthly Adaptive Climbing Day here at Central Rock Gym Rochester, and we also offer private sessions!
 To sign up for the monthly climbing session, please see the link below.
-If you’re interested in private sessions, please email firstname.lastname@example.org.
+If you’re interested in private sessions or have any questions about anything Adaptive Climbing related, please email firstname.lastname@example.org.

 Adaptive Climbing programs open the door for people with permanent disabilities to have opportunities to inclusively participate in the sport of climbing.
 If you have a permanent disability that limits normal daily function physically and developmentally, then you are an Adaptive Climber!
 We welcome casual climbers and those who are interested in competing.
 Climbers who wish to compete are recognized by USA Climbing and the International Federation of Sport Climbing in 4 categories:

 - Amputation/Limb Difference – Limb difference is not amputation and refers to those who have a congenital abnormality of a limb from birth.
 Sub categories- Upper and lower limbs.

 - Neurological – Brain damage causing permanent or degrading neuromuscular damage.
 Examples include: Parkinson’s, Cerebral Palsy, Multiple Sclerosis, Traumatic Brain Injury